Serfdom: Smerd

 Smerdy were a type of serfs above kholops in Medieval Poland and Kievan Rus'.

 Kholops

 Kholops were the lowest class of serfs in the medieval and early modern Russia.
 They had status similar to slaves, and could be freely traded.

 Slaves

 The last type of serf was the slave.
 Slaves had the fewest rights and benefits from the manor.
 They owned no tenancy in land, worked for the lord exclusively and survived on donations from the landlord.
 It was always in the interest of the lord to prove that a servile arrangement existed, as this provided him with greater rights to fees and taxes.
 The status of a man was a primary issue in determining a person's rights and obligations in many of the manorial court-cases of the period.
 Also, runaway slaves could be beaten if caught.

-Serfdom was significantly more common than slavery throughout the feudal period.
-The villein was the most common type of serf in the Middle Ages.
-Villeins had more rights and status than those held as slaves, but were under a number of legal restrictions that differentiated them from the freeman.
-Within his constraints, a serf had some freedom.
-Though the common wisdom is that a serf owned “only his belly”—even his clothes were the property, in law, of his lord—a serf might still accumulate personal property and wealth, and some serfs became wealthier than their free neighbors, although this was rather an exception to the general rule.
-A well-to-do serf might even be able to buy his freedom.

 Duties

 The usual serf (not including slaves or cottars) paid his fees and taxes in the form of seasonally appropriate labour.
 Usually, a portion of the week was devoted to ploughing his lord's fields held in demesne, harvesting crops, digging ditches, repairing fences, and often working in the manor house.
 The remainder of the serf's time was spent tending his own fields, crops and animals in order to provide for his family.
 Most manorial work was segregated by gender during the regular times of the year.
 During the harvest, the whole family was expected to work the fields.

 A major difficulty of a serf's life was that his work for his lord coincided with, and took precedence over, the work he had to perform on his own lands: when the lord's crops were ready to be harvested, so were his own.
 On the other hand, the serf of a benign lord could look forward to being well fed during his service; it was a lord without foresight who did not provide a substantial meal for his serfs during the harvest and planting times.
 In exchange for this work on the lord's demesne, the serfs had certain privileges and rights, including for example the right to gather deadwood – an essential source of fuel – from their lord's forests.